|Here's a Dacey Reservoir rainbow trout that I was trying to bring|

 Although the trip began with high hopes to arrive at Dacey by 3:00 PM, I did not roll into the primitive boat launch area until 5:00 PM.
 Since sunset was to occur at 5:50 PM, I rushed to inflate my new watercraft, don my waders, and string up my fly rod.
 Although the forecast was for very light breezes, by the time I got on the water strong winds from the north were kicking up some whitecaps.
 I rowed out a hundred yards or so and tried to maintain a position from which I could cast, but it was pretty futile as the unanticipated whitecaps were rocking my little watercraft, and the constant oaring occupied my hands such that I could not get in very many casts.
 Two float-tubers had just preceded me on the water, but since they were only able to fin, or kick-paddle, they left the reservoir just after I started to fish.
 For the record, I actually did land a 12-inch bass on my first cast, but after five more casts I decided to give it up in favor of an early Friday morning assault.

-I began to feel pretty good, but when I heard Dr. Asterita order a medical flight to Las Vegas I knew it was worse than I thought.
+I began to feel pretty good.
+In fact, I was feeling good enough to have thoughts about how I would get back to Preston to retrieve the Trout Truck and drive home to Vegas.
+When I overheard Dr. Astarita order a medical flight to Las Vegas I knew it was worse than I thought.
 I’m guessing that was around 10:00 PM.
 An American Medflight air ambulance arrived about midnight and transported me from Ely to McCarran Airport in Vegas in about one hour.
 I was then picked up at McCarran by Medic West who transported me and the Medflight attendants to Summerlin Hospital at about 1:30 AM Friday.
 The Medflight attendants traveled with me from the Ely ER to the Summerlin ER in Las Vegas, which was probably as required since I was being transferred from one ER to the other.
-Family and close friends were waiting for my arrival, and I was in my Cardiac ICU bed by 3:00 PM.
+Family and close friends were waiting for my arrival, and I was in my Cardiac ICU bed by 3:00 AM.

-Although I was somewhat stabilized, my heart was in arrhythmia for hours.
+Although I was somewhat stabilized, my heart remained in arrhythmia as I tried to sleep.
 All the sensors must have been ratcheted down because it seemed like I was setting off the EKG alarm every twenty minutes or so.
 My nurse came in at 6:15 AM to inform me that Dr. Sanjay Vohra would be conducting a catheterization, likely with stents, at 7:00 AM (sooner than I was originally advised).
-A few minutes later Dr. Vohra called to tell me about the procedure, hopefully a radial catheterization, and then he said something I thought was remarkable, “Afterwards we’ll discuss how you can prevent this from ever happening again.”
+A few minutes later Dr. Vohra called to tell me about the procedure, hopefully a radial catheterization.
+Then he said something I thought was remarkable, “Afterwards we’ll discuss how you can prevent this from ever happening again.”
 Before the Cath Lab attendants arrived my nurse noticed my Bible, which my wife had brought to me in the Summerlin ER (my YouVersion Bible was in my iPhone, but my old Bible has all my notes written in it).
 She offered to pray with me before the procedure, which brought the other assisting nurse to tears.

 I met Dr. Vohra in the Cath Lab for the first time.
 I was nervous as all get out, shaking uncontrollably.
 The notion that the catheterization could fail and open heart surgery could be the immediate result attempted to occupy my thoughts.
+Once Dr. Vohra got underway I was able to calm down (it was likely the IV meds that did the trick).
 Entering through my right wrist, Dr. Vohra placed two medicated stents in my left anterior artery that he said was about 90 percent blocked (just imagine how blocked it might have been in William Bee Ririe before they administered the tPA clot buster).
 Amazingly, the procedure was simple and relatively painless due to the local anesthetic at the wrist entry point.
 I was back in my room by 8:00 AM Friday.

 Saturday afternoon I was back in the Cath Lab for Dr. Vohra to place one more stent in my right anterior artery.
 This one was blocked about 70 percent.
 Good as new (ok, not really), I walked out of the Hospital Sunday afternoon, October 25, 2015.